 Post-processing: The appropriate automated QC tests are Global range, spike, stuck value, and with some future local knowledge applied a local range and temporal spatial gradient tests may be applied.
-However, the nature of phytoplankton abundance is patchy and blooms can be both transient and dynamic - characteristics which make it difficult to set the parameters for all these tests with certainty.
+However, the nature of phytoplankton abundance (and thus fulvic CDOM) is patchy and blooms can be both transient and dynamic - characteristics which make it difficult to set the parameters for all these tests with certainty.
+CDOM from riverine origin (humic) will be easier to quantify on a seasonal and local basis.
 See also OOI pre-deployment field or laboratory calibration and post-recovery data QC considerations above.